amrwc/derulo/README.md

 ## macOS

 Tested on High Sierra and Mojave.
 Admin privileges are not required.
+Common raster image types, such as JPG, PNG, BMP, GIF (they'll be still), etc.

 1. Open Terminal.app